sgandon/katacoda-scenarios/kubernetes/steps/cluster.md

 Grab the IP address and replace it in the following command:

-`mkdir .kube; scp <ip adress>:/root/.kube/config /root/.kube/config; watch kubectl get po,svc,cm,deploy`
+!!!
+WARNING, this has to be run in the bottom terminal `mkdir .kube; scp <ip adress>:/root/.kube/config /root/.kube/config; watch kubectl get po,svc,cm,deploy`

 Then copy/paste the command in the bottom terminal and execute it.